 - Fine motor skills - try to build up hand strength and dexterity in using their fingers.
 Can they unscrew bottles?
 Make shapes on the bathroom wall with bubbles, make circles and swirls.
 Make dough (Pintrest has fabulous ideas) and use it for rolling, squishing, etc.

-- Environmental print - Can they recognise familiar names?
+- Environmental print - Can your recognise familiar names?
 Can they find their initial letter?
 Can they match singing the alphabet with spotting the letters?

 - Sing nursery rhymes.
-Can they spot the rhymes?
+Can your child spot the rhymes?
 Can they finish if you stop half way through?